 ESTA stands for Electronic System For Travel Authorization.
 It was born out of the September 11th terror attack so the United States can know who is entering the country.
 It is an alternative to applying for a visa for entry into the United States.
 This program is handled through the Department of Homeland Security and has been in effect since August, 2008.

 Those travelers coming from an eligible country can apply online for a cost of $21.00.
 This fee just increased last month from the former cost of $14.00.
 There are special immigration lines at airports for those foreign visitors with completed ESTA applications to fast-track through.
+But before being able to get on that line, you must first research about uscis case status approved i-130.

 I just returned from Europe two days ago at Seattle Tacoma International Airport.
 They completed overhauled the customs and immigration hall three weeks ago and it looks impressive.
 ESTA travelers have two lanes through immigration to use.
 At this point in time, US citizens returning with global entry have to visit a customs officer as the global entry camera system is not currently working.
 There is currently no TSA precheck entering security at this time.
 Two days ago, there were just two TSA security lines for all passengers.